rajannpatel/landscape-docs/en/upload-tutorial.md

 dput lds:distribution/series/pocket package-name_1.2.3_amd64.changes
 ```

 If everything worked as it should, the package is now uploaded and available.
-Note errors are unlikely to surface during the `dput` command.
+Please note that errors are unlikely to surface during the `dput` command.
 Upload errors, if any, get logged on the server under `/var/log/landscape-server/package-upload.log`.
 Adding the `-d` argument flag will output more details.
 Adding the `-f` argument flag can be used to re-upload already uploaded files.

 ## Using the pocket on computers